Hello and welcome to my guide on writing cute romance storylines.

 You see what I mean?
 Sure, completely out of context, this is still kinda nice I guess, but it lacks that punch, that extra ray of smiley faces and rainbows that will make the reader go “d’awwww.”

 As unfair as it may be, prose needs more context.
 Without it, it’s just pointless filler that’s more a waste of space than anything else.
 Prose has got to have characters we care about doing things that make us happy and in ways that captivate us.
-In short, cute romances in prose rely emotional investment and emotional payoff.
+In short, cute romance in prose relies on emotional investment and emotional payoff.

 A good romance plot in general is going to need these things, but in order to make sure things go into the adorable zone, we have to give readers a reason to care, and that requires these two elements.